obonaventure/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 ## General statements

+1. Bandwidth is necessary but not alone sufficient
-1. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to connectivity.
+2. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other improvements to their connectivity.
-2. We need both active and passive measurements – passive measurements can provide historical debugging.
+3. We need both active and passive measurements – passive measurements can provide historical debugging.
+4. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements.
-3. A really meaning metric for users is whether their application will work properly or fail because of a lack of a  network with sufficient characteristics.
+5. A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics.
-4. An useful metric for goodness must actually incentive goodness -- good metrics should actionable to help drive industries toward improvement.
+6. An useful metric for goodness must actually incentive goodness -- good metrics should actionable to help drive industries toward improvement.
-5. We need passive measurements to be continuous and archivable and queriable – include reliability/connectivity measurements.
-6. A lower latency internet, however achieved would benefit all end users.
+7. A lower latency internet, however achieved would benefit all end users.
-7. Bandwidth is necessary but not alone sufficient

 ## Specific statements about detailed protocols/techniques

+8. Round trips Per Minute (RPM) is a useful, consumable metric
+9. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
+10. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
+11. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.
+12. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.
-8. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
+13. New measurements and QoS or QoE techniques should not rely only or depend on reading TCP headers
-9. Round trips Per Minute (RPM) is a useful, consumable metric
 10. It is clear from developers of interactive applications and from network operators that lower latency is a strong factor in user QoE.
 However, metrics are lacking to support this statement directly.
-11. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
-12. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
-13. Applications are needed that can perform and report good quality measurements in order to identify insufficient points in network access.
-14. Research done by regulators indicate that users/consumers prefer a simple metric per application, which frequently resolves to whether the application will work properly not.

-## Problem statements or things to watch out for
+## Problem statements and concerns

 15. Latency mean and medians are distractions from better measurements
 16. It is frustrating to only measure network services without